Hungry Healthy Happy

 Why is my carrot and swede mash watery?

-Once you have drained the carrots and swede, leave the to steam in the drainer for 5 minutes before adding them back in to the pan to mash.
+Once you have drained the carrots and swede, leave the to steam in the drainer for 5 minutes before adding them back into the pan to mash.

 • Sage and onion stuffing balls on a pink plate.